Poverty by Age Range, Sex, Employment Status, Race/Ethnicity, and Educational Attainment, by ZIP code.

 The percentage of people living in or near poverty is a measure of the overall economic health of a region.
 It also indicates the level of need for social and government supports.

-For populations of color, poverty remains higher for Black/African American (26.9%) and Latino (28.6%) populations, similarly for the population consisting of Two or More Races (28.5%), over White (14.5%) citizens.
-While Erie County's White populations are the lowest of the demographic groups, compared to the PA equivalent population at 10.0% in 2018, it is still high.
+For populations of color, poverty remains highest for Black/African Americans (25.3%) and those whom identified as Two or More Races (23.4%), as compared to White (14.6%) citizens.
+While Erie County's White populations are the lowest of the demographic groups, compared to the PA equivalent population at 12.4% in 2019, it is still high.

 Poverty by age group followed a stepped decrease as the population ages.
-All age groups in Erie County are at a higher poverty rate than their U.S. counterparts, excepting for the demographic of residents 65 years and older, 8.0% in Erie County but slightly lower than the statewide 8.1%.
+All age groups in Erie County are at a higher poverty rate than their statewide counterparts.
+The highest disparity occurs within the population aged 5 years and younger, where in Erie County the poverty rate is 29.5% compared to 19.2% statewide.

-Poverty in Erie County incrementally rose from 2010 to 2013 and remained at an average of 16.7% over the last 5 years, but has fallen to 16.3% as of 2018.
-The Erie County average has remained higher than PA statewide poverty rate at 12.8%.
+Poverty in Erie County incrementally rose from 2010 to 2013 and remained at an average of 16.7% over the last 5 years, but has fallen since 2018 to 16.0%.
+The Erie County average has remained higher than PA statewide poverty rate of 12.4%.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicator for the Economy: Poverty topic is:

 This indicator measures the percentage of the entire population of Erie County which fall below the poverty level for the latest data year.
-The trend for Poverty Rate is down and better from 2017 to 2018, with a reported decrease of -0.5% within the County.
-There were an estimated 42,812 individuals living in poverty in Erie County in 2018.
+The indicattor trend for Poverty Rate is down and better from 2019 to 2020, with a reported decrease of -0.2% within the County.
+There were an estimated 41,793 individuals living in poverty in Erie County in 2019.

-Data from the Census ACS as of 2018.
+Data from the U.S. Census ACS as of 02/2023.
 Population 25 years and older used for Education category.

 To download the data, select the icon in the lower right corner of the table above.